Review of 2016’s photography

 In light of these handicaps when looking back over this year’s photographs I have to be quite chuffed.
 Limiting myself to just five favourites wasn’t easy and thats a good sign.
 I had set a limit of five though so some culling had to be done to produce the following list.
 And here they are, in chronological order, not order of preference.

-Robin Hood’s Howl bluebells
+Bluebells in Robin Hood’s Howl woods

 Cumbria is not half as good for bluebell woodland as Yorkshire.Therefore in spring I tend to head to God’s Own County when bluebells are in flower, more often than not to Middleton Woods near Ilkley.